Active Inference for Autonomous Decision-Making with Contextual Multi-Armed Bandits: CONCLUSIONS

 In this paper, we applied active inference as an action selection strategy for contextual multi-armed bandit (CMAB) problems.
 We showed how to derive the expected free energy (EFE) in categorical outcome CMAB problems and introduced variational and Laplace approximation algorithms to cope with analytically intractable EFE terms.
 The proposed active inference strategy was demonstrated in a simulation for an autonomous remote science site selection scenario, and its cumulative regret was compared with the ones of other strategies.
-When the CMAB problem is hard, active inference brings significant advantages, due to its ability to evaluate option uncertainty and bias towards preferred outcomes.
+It was found that when the prior preference is reward-seeking, active inference brings significant advantages, due to its ability to evaluate option uncertainty and bias towards preferred outcomes.

 The primary objective of this study was to validate the feasibility and performance of active inference strategy in practical CMAB problems using proof of concept simulations that reflect key aspects of the motivating remote space science exploration problem.
 Future work will confirm the effectiveness of this strategy using OceanWATERS, \cite{oceanwaters}, a testbed for the Europa lander recently released by NASA.
-In this work, the value of prior preferences was determined {\it a priori}, although adjusting this value according to search context and results obtained from the actual action execution is also a future task.
+In this work, the value of prior preferences was determined and fixed {\it a priori}, although adjusting this value according to search context, the regret analysis of active inference action selection strategies and results obtained from the actual action execution are also future tasks.